 I also offer a theoretical foundation for the observed behaviors and the channels documented in the thought experiment.
 In the real world, DMs frequently encounter uncertainty regarding signal likelihood.
 For example, one may be uncertain about the harshness of reviewers or the accuracy of experts.
-I model this by allowing the DM to possess uncertainty regarding the signal's likelihood.
 As this likelihood is unknown but remains fixed as more signals are gathered, it is possible to learn about it from samples.
 Therefore, a DM who observes only a few signals is more uncertain, and hence less confident, of her posterior belief.
 The DM can update her belief about this uncertainty, and it dissipates as the sample size grows.
 This is reflected by a higher confidence when facing large samples.
 However, on many occasions, the DM does not even know how to update or form beliefs about the uncertainty.
 I show that, in this case, under a mild monotonicity condition, no matter what the uncertainty is, sample size neglect is asymptotically optimal.
 Hence giving a plausible explanation as to why subjects can confidently ignore the likelihoods and choose based on sample proportion.

 Organization.
-The paper is organized as follows.
-A literature review concludes the introduction.
+The rest of the paper is organized as follows.
 Section 2 presents a thought experiment that illustrates an intuitive behavior that conflicts with conventional models.
 Section 3 establishes the environment, the axioms, and the representation result.
 I also present the confidence elicitation mechanism in Section 3.
 Section 4 gives an exposition of the experimental design.
 Section 5 presents the experimental findings.
-Section 6 shows likelihood uncertainty can accommodate for the observed behaviors.
+Section 6 shows likelihood uncertainty can accommodate the observed behaviors.
 Section 7 concludes the paper.